mslinn/multi-scaladoc/README.md

 This program creates Scaladoc for SBT multi-projects hosted on GitHub.
 You must have write access to the GitHub project being documented.

+This program has been tested with Scala 2.12, SBT 0.13.16 and SBT 1.0.3.
+Earlier versions of Scala and SBT should also be compatible.
+The appearance of the generated Scaladoc depends on the version of Scala installed on the machine that runs this program.

 This program creates Scaladoc for the Scala code found in the `master` branch of your project.
 The resulting Scaladoc output is saved in the `gh-pages` branch, which is created if it does not already exist.
 Any other `git` branches in your project are ignored.